 for (i, &item) in bytes.iter().enumerate() {

-We will be discussing iterators in more detail in Chapter XX, but for now, know that iter is a method that returns each element in a collection, and enumerate modifies the result of iter and returns each element as part of a tuple instead, where the first element of the tuple is the index, and the second element is a reference to the element itself.
+We will be discussing iterators in more detail in Chapter XX, but for now, know that iter is a method that returns each element in a collection, and enumerate wraps the result of iter and returns each element as part of a tuple instead, where the first element of the tuple is the index, and the second element is a reference to the element itself.
 This is a bit nicer than calculating the index ourselves.

 Since it’s a tuple, we can use patterns, just like elsewhere in Rust.
 So we match against the tuple with i for the index and &item for a single byte.
 Since we get a reference from .iter().enumerate(), we use & in the pattern.